GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 - Given that..., when..., then....
 - **Source:** Inspired by one of my candidates' responses.

+The tool SHOULD be able to seperate the SoundFont file from the operating system itself, leaving it independent when they are created.
+- Category: Portability.
+- Given that..., when..., then....
+- Given that..., when..., then....
+- **Source:** IOutside Source

 ## 7. Out of Scope (the Won't-Have List)

 Things a reasonable reader might expect and will not get in this release, each